polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 ```

 In the same way as in our main `init`, we have replaced the `require` calls with
-those of our own module.
-Here, we can do the same and even go a little further
+those of our own module; here, we can do the same and even go a little further
 by adding a _loaders loader_.

-First, we load our `loaders` module and replace the `require` calls with it:
+First, we load the `loaders` module itself and then replace the `require` calls
+with it (don't forget to check if there were errors in the importing procedure):

 ```lua
 ---@class Utils